 When you first start the seeds, they can be in anything that will hold soil and drain well.
 The top should be wider than the bottom to minimize transplant damage.
 A yogurt container with holes in the bottom would work.
 But beware--if you use something shallow, you will have to transplant promptly into a deeper container before the roots get cramped.
 And if you are not home, or forget to water, a shallow container will dry out very quickly.

-I recommend 3" or 4" pots like flowers come in at the nursery.
+I recommend 3" pots like flowers come in at the nursery.
 They fit well in a flat, have enough root room, and are easy to handle.
 If you invest in standard flats and square pots sized for the flat, you will be able to fit more in a small space, and they will fit on a standard heating mat.
-But if you need to improvise, just make sure that your pots are at least 3" deep.
+But if you need to improvise, just make sure that your pots are at least 2 or 3" deep.

 Unless you are home most of the time, and very focused on your plants, I do NOT recommend the small six-packs you buy annual flowers in, or egg crates, or anything else with a very small pocket of soil.
 The small soil volume makes your plants very vulnerable.
 They could easily dry out and die while you are at work, or gone for any reason, or just forget them for a few hours when its very sunny.
 You would also have to fertilize sooner, and transplant sooner, than if you use a bigger pot.
-Professional growers can use small pots because they often have automatic watering, and are scheduling their day around taking care of seedlings--it is their job.
-If you don't want to be checking them several times a day, use bigger containers.
+Professional growers use small modules because they often have automatic watering, and are scheduling their day around taking care of seedlings--it is their job.
+If you don't want to be checking them twice a day, use bigger containers.